aiven/devportal/docs/tools/cli/service.rst

   * - ``service_name``
     - The name of the service
   * - ``--cloud``
-    - The name of the cloud region where to deploy the service
+    - The name of the cloud region where to deploy the service; check :ref:`avn-cloud-list` for more information
   * - ``--disk-space-gib``
     - Amount of disk space for data storage (GiB)
   * - ``--plan``